RichardAtCT/claude-code-openai-wrapper/README.md

 ### Important Notes

-- **Sessions Disabled**: When chat mode is active, all session endpoints return errors
+- **Sessions Disabled**: In chat mode, all session endpoints return errors
 - **Client Responsibility**: Chat clients should handle their own conversation continuity
 - **No Persistence**: Nothing is saved between requests
 - **Tool Override**: The `enable_tools` parameter is ignored; only chat mode tools are available